HancockLab/CVI/README.md

 ### population_structure

-Scripts for the inference of population structure in Cape Verde Islands and worldwide accessions
+Scripts for the inference of population structure in Cape Verde Islands and worldwide accessions, and for plotting

 ### demographic_inference

-Scripts for demographic inference in Cape Verde Islands and worldwide accessions
+Scripts for demographic inference in Cape Verde Islands and worldwide accessions, and for plotting

 ### dNdS_dfe_alpha

-Script to test for evidence of adaptive evolution by computing dN/dS, dfe and alpha.
+Script to test for evidence of adaptive evolution by computing dN/dS (the rate ratio of nonsynonymous to synonymous substitutions), distribution of fitness effects and alpha (the proportion of adaptive substitutions).

 ### qtl_candidate-genes_functional-variants